AdityaKoranne/AdityaKoranne.github.io/README.md

 ## Senior Project: Remotely Operated Underwater Vehicle (ROV)
 - Led a team of 4 to develop propulsion, chassis and 5-axis manipulator systems of ROV using agile framework
 - Created product specifications, trade-off studies, system design, controls and validation using SolidWorks and on hydraulic TestBench.
+- Project Sponsored by Aker Solutions, Pune

 ## SAE Baja: Powertrain Team
 - Developed CAD model of differential in CATIA.
 Achieved gearbox weight reduction by 30% through FEA simulations.
 - Supervised manufacturing, inspected gears, assembled the differential and tested for endurance in 2 months.
-___

 # Work Experience
 ___